Must-See Historic Photos of the Philippines

 Escolta Street Vintage Photo

-Before Ayala in Makati and other shopping districts in Manila, Escolta is the shopping center of Manila.
+Before Ayala Avenue in Makati and other shopping districts in Metro Manila, Escolta used to be Manila’s shopping center.

 San Agustin Church in Manila circa 1945

-War damaged San Agustin Church and convent in Intramuros.
+War damaged San Agustin Church and convent in Intramuros, Manila.
 Circa 1945.